 SANTA CRUZ RIVER PARK

-Description: Built in the late 1970s, Santa Cruz River Park DGC is Tucson’s oldest (and one of the nation’s oldest) and busiest disc golf course.
+Description: Built in the late 1970s, Santa Cruz River Park DGC is Tucson’s oldest (and one of the nation’s oldest) and busiest disc golf courses.
 Santa Cruz has 18 baskets with long and short positions.
 The mostly dirt and sand course winds through an old grove of landscape-pruned mesquites in the linear park, astride a path and the (generally) dry Santa Cruz river channel.
 Santa Cruz has 2 sets of tees: The short “A” course and the longer “B” course.
 Both the “A” and “B” courses have cement tee pads.
 An even longer “C” course and backward layout are sometimes played.
 Santa Cruz course map